Quick Start

 pip install python-fasthtml monsterui

 The UI is served at http://localhost:5001 (or http://<ROBOT_IP>:5001 if running on a robot).
-Open it in your browser, configure component settings with the settings button, and send a question – you should get a reply generated by the Qwen2.5vl model.
+Open it in a browser, send a question via the input field, and you should get a reply generated by the Qwen2.5vl model.

 Demo screencast